Skip to content

 • If a metric has both parents and children, then it is disabled for use.

-In Create Aggregated Metrics with Metrics Calculations, you can learn how to create metric trees with calculations like addition and average between the connected or manual metrics.
-In the aggregated metric, the progress is rolled up to the parent metric from its child metrics.
+In Create Aggregated Metrics with Metrics Calculations, you’ll learn how to build metric trees using calculations like sum of or average of between connected or manual metrics.
+In an aggregated metric, progress from the child metrics is automatically rolled up to the parent metric.

 Aggregate metric sidebar

-In Create Related Metrics, you can learn how to create metrics that are related to other metrics, but with no calculation.
-There is no roll up of progress from the child to the parent metric as they're already calculated at the source.
+In Create Related Metrics, you’ll learn how to build metric trees that are related to other metrics, but with no calculation.
+These related metrics don’t roll up progress from child to parent because each metric is already calculated at its source.

 Related metrics-1